 ← Back to All States

-New Jersey Accident Laws and Requirements
+New Jersey Car Accident Laws & Auto Insurance Requirements

 Quick Reference for New Jersey: Choice No-Fault state • Report accidents with any injury, death, or property damage2 years for personal injury to file a claim